Which of the following is the correct balanced equation for the r... | Channels for Pearson+

 Multiple Choice

-Which of the following is the correct balanced equation for the reaction of CoCl2 with Na2O2 in basic conditions?
+Which of the following is the correct balanced equation for the reaction between aluminum and permanganate ions in an aqueous solution?

 A